ArthurGareginyan/rss-feed-icon-for-specificfeedscom/readme.txt

 == Changelog ==

+= 4.1 =
+* Tooltip option added.
+* Added separate "bootstrap-tooltip.css" and "bootstrap-tooltip.js" files for using on frontend.
+* The "bootstrap-checkbox.js" JavaScript plugin added.
+* The "frontend.css" file added.
+* The "frontend.js" file added.
+* The "enqueue.php" file improved.
+* Code formatting improved.
+* Added function that render checkboxes and fields for saving plugin settings to database.

 = 4.0.1 =
 * Fixed the bug due to which the the "Warning: Illegal string offset 'version' in" and the "Warning: Illegal string offset 'old_version' in" warnings are displayed.
 (Thanks to Sven Brill)